KAcodes/KAcodes/README.md

 ## About Me
 I'm Kayode from the UK and I am a front-end developer.
-Welcome to my Github! 😄 I’m currently improving my skillset in React and I am excited to learn even more frameworks and languages which will help.
-Building responsive and engaging         webpages and learning more about relevant software is what I am interested in.
-I don't have the typical pathway into Tech but I find the challenging nature of coding exciting and rewarding!
-Stay connected and tuned into my Profile to see my development 🎆
+Welcome to my Github! 😄 I’m currently improving my skillset in React and I am excited to learn even more frameworks and languages which will help me become a better developer.
+Building responsive and engaging webpages is something I have really enjoy since my transition into Tech.
+I don't have the typical pathway into Tech but I find the challenging nature of coding exciting and rewarding and I am eager to showcase what I have learned.
+Stay connected and tuned into my Profile to see my development! 🎆

 ## Languages and Tools